ashin-coder/Language-Translator-using-Python/README.md

 > has Speech to Text option for taking voice has input

 > can copy Translated Text to clipboard using Copy option

+NOTE: INSTALL AND IMPORT ALL NECCESARY APIs BEFORE RUNNING THE CODE